mayralanza/Trees-Trees-and-more-Trees/README.md

 # Trees-Trees-and-more-Trees
-Programmed console application that interacts with a general tree, a max heap tree, and a binary tree data structures
+Console application that interacts with a general tree, a max heap tree, and a binary tree data structures

 Purpose: This program lets users interact with three kinds of Trees that hold data.
 The first one is called, general Tree, because as its name